MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.ClickToRun.UpdateStatus

 Applicable to all Win32 applications.
-Helps us understand the status of the update process of the Office suite (Success or failure with error details)
+Helps us understand the status of the update process of the Office suite (Success or failure with error details).

 The following fields are collected: